Optomechanical microwave amplification without mechanical amplification: Results

-Figure \ref{fig2} shows a characterization of the optomechanical system.
-The cavity resonant frequency is found to be $\omega_0 / 2\pi = 3.76$~GHz, with a linewidth of $\kappa / 2\pi = 23.5$~MHz, (intrinsic losses $\kappa_\textrm{i}/2\pi = 17.6$~MHz, external losses $\kappa_\textrm{e}/2\pi = 5.9$~MHz) which results in a relatively low quality factor of $Q = 160$ compared to other microwave optomechanical amplification devices.
 A reflection measurement of the cavity resonance including a fit line is shown in Fig.~\ref{fig2}(a).
 The cavity is undercoupled, as $\eta = \kappa_\textrm{e} / \kappa = 0.25$.
 To measure the mechanical resonance, a two-tone measurement scheme called optomechanically induced reflection (OMIR), an analogue of optomechanically induced transparency~\cite{weis2010optomechanically} in a reflection geometry is used, illustrated in Fig.~\ref{fig2}(b).
 A strong drive tone is applied at the cavity resonance frequency, and a second weak probe tone is swept around a range of frequencies detuned by the mechanical frequency from the drive tone.
 We define a detuning $\Delta = \omega_\textrm{d} - \omega_0$ between the drive frequency $\omega_\textrm{d}$ and the cavity resonance frequency, as well as a detuning $\Omega = \omega_\textrm{p} - \omega_\textrm{d}$ between the drive frequency and the probe frequency $\omega_\textrm{p}$.
 When $\Omega = \pm\Omega_\textrm{m}$, an interference effect in the measured reflection at the probe frequency is observed, shown in Fig.~\ref{fig2} for the case where $\Omega = -\Omega_\textrm{m}$.
 In the measurement, the mechanical resonance is excited by the oscillating radiation pressure from the beating of the pump and drive tones, which then creates a sideband of the drive tone which interferes with the probe field.
 Using this technique, we find a mechanical frequency of $\Omega_\textrm{m}/2\pi = 228.65$~kHz and damping rate $\gamma_m / 2\pi = 22.0$~Hz.
 From the ratio $\kappa / \Omega_\textrm{m} = 103$, the system is found to be deep in the sideband-unresolved limit, illustrated in Fig.~\ref{fig2}(a) and (b).
-We also estimate our coupling constant $g_0 = 69$~mHz using finite element simulations (see Supplementary Section 2).
+We also estimate our coupling constant $g_0 = 69$~mHz using finite element simulations (see Supplemental Material Sec.~2 \cite{cohen2019SM}).